 A The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
 In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.
-The student has a thorough knowledge and understanding of the content and a high lecompetence in the processes and skills.
-In addition, the student is able to apply this knowledge and understanding of the content and a high le С The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills.
-D The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills.
+B The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
+In addition, the student is able to apply this knowledge these skills to most situations.
+C The student has a sound knowledge and understanding of the main areas of content and achieved an adequate level of competence in the processes and skills.
+D The student has a basic knowledge and understanding of the content and has achieved a level of competence in the processes and skills.
 E The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.